Mystery Science Theater 3001

 Crow poked his head back in, grumbling.

-Washu was glad that her systems check of the Satellite of Love was nearly
+Washu was glad that her systems check of the Satellite of

 completed.
 She had a habit of making absolutely sure of her surrounding